Low sodium cooking may seem daunting at first. How do I make my food taste good without salt? Does all low-salt food taste like cardboard?

 Now that you’ve got your spices all blended up, put them to good use!
 The great thing about spice blends is that they are versatile and can be used in multiple dishes.
 Start simple by putting blends into dishes you’d normally prepare, then take it to the next level and pair them with foods you might not initially think of.
 That spicy taco seasoning?
 Try throwing it on some chicken for a balanced latin-inspired dinner.
 Take your vegetables to the next level by sprinkling some Moroccan seven spice mix on them, tossing them with olive oil, and roasting.
 Blends with citrus-y flavors (lemon or orange peel, rosemary, thyme) bring something special to fish and poultry dishes.
 Rub just about any spice blend on a roast before popping it in the oven, your friends and family are sure to think you’re a kitchen genius.

 If you’re searching for some more inspiration on how to use your blends, we like this handy chart, which has recipes and tips on what to pair your blends with.

 Once you’ve concocted some delicious creations, pop them in an airtight container (we’re partial to jars with airtight lids).
 They’ll last up to a year in a cool, dry place.

 Still feel like something is missing without the salt?
 Hold tight, it takes 90 days for tastebuds to change.
 Give your new cooking style a solid 3 months while you adapt, then you’ll find how tasty low-sodium cooking can be!

-Changing cooking and eating can habits can be a big task, but the Brook Experts are here to help.
-Ask us for our Salt-Free Spice Blends Brook doc in the Expert channel for more printable tips & recipes.
+Changing cooking and eating can habits can be a big task, but we’re here to help.
+Chat with us in your Brook app to get our Brook Guide for more printable tips & recipes.